au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

 ---
 <br>

-# Lets Model Our Way to Glory!!!
+# Let Us Model Our Way to Glory!!!

 ## Create The Model